-Best for Customer Satisfaction: Airtable
+Best for Security: Airtable

-We're open about the fact we have commercial partnerships with providers that feature on our site but, importantly, this doesn't affect our editorial independence, research scores, or the opinions of our writers.
+We're open about the fact we have commercial partnerships with providers that feature on our site but, importantly, this doesn't affect our editorial independence, research scores, rankings or the opinions of our writers.

 Airtable vs Smartsheet isn't the only comparison we're going to make today.
 Here's how they stack up against other project management software platforms: